pardo/mesh_network/README.md

 # mesh network

-example using firebase as a broker and SimplePeer to do a mesh network
+Example using firebase as a broker and SimplePeer to do a mesh network

 `npm i`
 `npm run build`